Towards Generalizable Deepfake Image Detection with Vision Transformers: Experimental Setup and Results

 \section{Experimental Setup and Results}

 All experiments for our deepfake detection system were conducted on a machine equipped with an Nvidia Quadro P5000 GPU (16GB VRAM), which, while not close to state-of-the-art by current standards, provided sufficient resources for training and evaluating our models with careful batch size and memory management.
 We employed Hugging Face Transformers to access and fine-tune pre-trained models like DINOv2, AIMv2, and ViT-L/14, leveraging their optimized implementations and pretrained weights.
-Scikit-learn and SciPy were both used for obtaining metrics and performing wavelet operations, respectively.
+Scikit-learn was used for obtaining metrics.
 A weighted binary cross-entropy loss was used along with the Adam optimizer.